GaelPouxMedard/GaelPouxMedard.github.io/page_biography.md

 title: Biography
 date: 2021-10-03
 description: Biography
-img: i-rest.jpg # Add image post (optional)--
+img: a.jpg # Add image post (optional)--
 fig-caption: # Add figcaption (optional)
 tags: Gael, Poux, Medard
 ---

-Gaël Poux-Médard (Paris, 1996) obtained a literary baccalaureate in 2014 in Strasbourg (France), and immediately switched to learning physics at the University Lyon 1 (France).
-After finishing his physics bachelor in 2017, he integrated the Ecole Normale Supérieure (ENS) of Lyon.
-During his M.Sc degree "Physics of complex systems", he completed two internships in machine learning: in Tarragona (Spain) for 3 months, and in Rome (Italy) for 6 months.
+Gaël Poux-Médard (Paris, 1996) obtained a literary baccalaureate in 2014 in Strasbourg (France), and immediately switched to learning physics at the **University Lyon 1 (France)**.
+After finishing his physics bachelor in 2017, he integrated the **Ecole Normale Supérieure (ENS) of Lyon**.
+During his M.Sc degree "Physics of complex systems", he completed two internships in machine learning: in **Università Rovira i Virgilli (Tarragona, Spain)** for 3 months, and at the **Istituto dei Sistemi Complessi or CNR-ISC (Rome, Italy)** for 6 months.
 Both internships eventually led to publish in great journals.
-In parallel, he started and obtained a M.Sc diploma in Digital Humanities.
+In parallel, he started and obtained a M.Sc diploma in Digital Humanities at the ENS of Lyon.
 Both M.Sc degrees were obtained in 2019.
-Finally, he started a PhD thesis in October 2019 at the University Lyon 2.
+Finally, he started a PhD thesis in October 2019 at the **University Lyon 2**.

 Writing this short resume, I hope I managed to emphasise two of my most defining traits: flexibility and curiosity.
 I switched from a literary baccalaureate to a physics B.Sc